kenkyu392/go-tm/README.md

     - [ ] SDL XLIFF (OASIS XLIFF 1.2)
 - **Over 300 [IETF BCP 47 language tags](docs/ietf-bcp-47-language-tags.md) are defined.**

-Other useful functions and utilities will be added to the package.
+Other useful features and utilities will be added to the package.

 ## Installation